 Display to header level

-This manual also discusses accessibility BMPs applicable to shared use paths (including rail-trails).
-These BMPs derive from proposed federal regulations, which will, if and when finalized, be mandatory for all government entities but not for private organizations.
+Although the bulk of the manual focuses on pedestrian trails, it does additionally address accessibility BMPs applicable to shared use paths (such as rail-trails) intended for pedestrian use but not exclusively so.
+These BMPs derive from proposed federal regulations, which will—if and when finalized—be mandatory for all government entities but not for private organizations.

-Also discussed are the federal accessibility rules applicable to the pedestrian routes that connect parking lots, trails, shared use paths, and other accessible facilities to each other.
+Also discussed are trail heads and related facilities as well as the federal accessibility rules applicable to the pedestrian routes that connect parking lots, shared use paths, and other accessible facilities to each other.

 Nothing contained in this or any other document available at ConservationTools.org is intended to be relied upon as legal advice or to create an attorney-client relationship.
 The material presented is generally provided in the context of Pennsylvania law and, depending on the subject, may have more or less applicability elsewhere.
 There is no guarantee that it is up to date or error free.